-Luke vs. Vader in Empire Strikes Back.
+Luke vs. Vader in The Empire Strikes Back.
 Just after the well-known plot point is revealed, he throws himself down the shaft.
 Luckily, Leia's Jedi powers kicked in and she managed to get Lando and Chewie to turn the Falcon around to catch him as he was hanging onto a weather vane.

 The title character in Tongan Ninja does this to escape from Gun Man.
 He jumps over the edge of a rooftop and grabs hold of the ledge.
 To sell the ruse he even lets out a rapidly-decreasing-in-volume scream, followed by a squishing noise, which Gun Man falls for.

-Used in Dracula.
+Used in Dracula (1931).
 Cornered on a cliff edge the vampire escapes by jumping backwards and turning into a bat halfway down.